-Example 4.2 Building and installing a user package
+Example 8.
+Building and installing a user package

 '''

-runhaskell Setup.hs configure --user

-runhaskell Setup.hs build

-runhaskell Setup.hs install
+runhaskell Setup.hs configure --ghc --user --prefix=$HOME runhaskell Setup.hs build runhaskell Setup.hs install

 '''

-The package is installed under the user's home directory and is registered in the user's package database (--user).
+The package may use packages from the user's package database as well as the global one (--user), is installed under the user's home directory (--prefix), and is registered in the user's package database

+'''

+--user).

+'''

-Example 4.3 Creating a binary package
+Example 9.
+Creating a binary package